isabella232/mobile-services.es-ES/help/using/usage/reports-customize/t-reports-customize.md

    ![](assets/customize7.png)

    Pruebe las diferentes opciones del menú de personalización del informe y no olvide agregar sus favoritos.
-Las direcciones URL de los informes de Adobe Mobile funcionan y pueden enviarse por correo electrónico o agregarse a sus favoritos.
+Report URLs in Adobe Mobile are functional and can be emailed or added to your favorites.